My Guide to the Twin Cities

 - Five Watt Coffee - Five Watt’s Kingfield location (on Nicollet Ave) is my favorite coffee shop in town.
 Great drinks, an excellent atmosphere, and they’re always playing great music.
 Seriously, always.

 - Smith Coffee & Café - A coffee shop inside the historic Smith Douglas More House.
 (See their about page for information about the building’s history.)

 - The Riverview Wine Bar - A great little wine bar in South Minneapolis that often hosts live jazz music, and also serves fancy food.

 - Surdyk’s Liquor and Cheese Shop - The place to go if you have… expensive taste.
 They’ve got a large selection of wines, whiskeys, and other alcohols from around the world.

 - Vertical Endeavors - Indoor rock climbing at its finest.
 All of their locations are great.
-I know Marie and Sri both love rock climbing, and so do my wife Jenifer and I.

 - Puzzleworks - This place has the best puzzle rooms I’ve ever done.
 Fantastic.